helloturbine/turbine-docs/docs/records/nodes.md

 ## How to archive a Node in Turbine

-1. Go to inventory and select “Nodes”.
+1. Go to the [Nodes] (https://app.helloturbine.com/app/nodes) Page.
 2. Next, select the Node you want to archive.
 3. Hit the “Archive” button at the top right-hand side of your screen.